 A solar hot water is one of the most cost-efficient ways to use solar energy.
 It has been used around the world, with Israel and Cyprus being the per capita leaders in the use of solar water heating systems, with more than 30 to 40 percent of homes using them.

 Using trees, shrubs and landscape features can help homeowners reduce their energy costs and create a healthier, more beautiful environment.
-These time-honored tips from the American Society of Landscape Architects can help you make smarter use of your outdoor spaces.
+These time-honored tips for energy-efficient landscapes from the American Society of Landscape Architects can help you make smarter use of your outdoor spaces.

 Solar or water innovations?
 University of Maryland's solar decathlon house has it all

 Take a look at the winning house from the Solar Decathlon, which uses innovative technologies like solar hot water collectors, a liquid desiccant waterfall, and sustainable materials.

 This article originally appeared in PlanetForward.org and is republished with permission here.